Cinnamon hummingbird: Taxonomy

-It has been suggested that graysoni be treated as a separate species and that diluta should be included in rutila because they intergrade.
+It has been suggested that graysoni be treated as a separate species, due to its restricted and isolated range on the Islas Marías.
+Additionally, it has been debated as to whether or not diluta should be included with rutila, as the two subspecies intergrade.

 Description

 The cinnamon hummingbird is 9.5 to 11.5 cm long and on average weighs about 5 to 5.5 g.
 Adults of the nominate subspecies A. r. rutila have metallic bronze green upperparts and cinnamon to cinnamon rufous underparts that are paler on the chin and upper throat.
 The tail is deep cinnamon rufous to rufous chestnut; the feathers have dark metallic bronze tips and the outermost have dark metallic bronze outer edges.
 The wings are a dark brownish slate.
 Males' bills are red with a black tip and females' mostly black with red at the base.
 Juveniles are similar to adults but have rufous edges to the face, crown, and rump feathers and an all black bill.

 The song is "varied, high, thin, slightly squeaky chips, si ch chi-chit or tsi si si-si-sit, or chi chi-chi chi chi, etc." Its call has been described as "a buzzy, scratchy tzip" and "a hard to sharp chik".

-A. r. diluta is similar to the nominate, with slightly less intense green upperparts and paler and pinker underparts.
+Amazilia rutila diluta is similar to the nominate, with slightly less intense green upperparts and paler and pinker underparts.
 A. r. corallirostris is also similar to the nominate but overall its colors are richer and deeper.
 A. r. graysoni is significantly larger and darker than the nominate but otherwise similar.

 Distribution and habitat

 The cinnamon hummingbird is resident throughout its range.
-The subspecies of cinnamon hummingbird are found thus:
+The subspecies of cinnamon hummingbird are found in the following regions: